celery/celery/docs/glossary.rst

     ack
         Short for :term:`acknowledged`.

+    early acknowledgement

+        Task is :term:`acknowledged` just-in-time before being executed, meaning the task will not be redelivered to another worker if the machine loses power, or the worker instance is abruptly killed, mid-execution.

+        Configured using :setting:`task_acks_late`.

+    late acknowledgment

+        Task is :term:`acknowledged` after execution (both if successful, or if the task is raising an error), which means the task will be redelivered to another worker in the event of the machine losing power, or the worker instance being killed mid-execution.

+        Configured using :setting:`task_acks_late`.

+    early ack

+        Short for :term:`early acknowledgement`

+    late ack

+        Short for :term:`late acknowledgement`

     request
         Task messages are converted to *requests* within the worker.
         The request information is also available as the task's